Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 • Activewear – You’ll be spending some time outdoors and you want to be comfy.
 Opt for sturdy non-cotton pants (like these) and a breathable, moisture-wicking shirt.
 I love Merino wool shirts because they keep you cool when it’s hot out and warm when it’s cold out, plus they don’t stink like polyester blends and they dry quickly.

 • Sturdy shoes – Again, you want your feet to take you wherever you need to go.
-In summer, sandals that can double as water shoes are awesome, plus a pair of rugged hikers.
+In summer, sandals that can double as water shoes are fantastic, plus a pair of rugged hikers.

 • Swimwear – The swimming holes in Vermont are cold and clear.
 If you do this road trip in the summer, be prepared with a bathing suit and a towel.
 We use these quick-dry towels when traveling because the heavy cotton ones take too long to dry.